 Both the companies have not revealed how closely they would integrate.
 But, a tweet from a known tipster shared the leaked internal memo that was for the OnePlus PR team, GizmoChina reported.

-The memo further added that the OnePlus CEO Pete Lau will become the chief product officer at OPPO, while also being responsible for product strategies for both Chinese smartphone brands as well.
+The memo further added that the OnePlus CEO Pete Lau would become the chief product officer at OPPO while also being responsible for product strategies for both Chinese smartphone brands as well.

-In other words, the memo has confirmed that OnePlus will be a part of OPPO, the report said.
+In other words, the memo has confirmed that OnePlus will be a part of OPPO.

 “With the merging of both the firms, we will have more resources at hand to create even better products.
 It will also allow us to be more efficient in our operations,” the memo reads.